XpiritBV/CodeToCloud-Workshop/README-Student.md

 - [Step by Step Instructions](Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/Readme.md)

 ## We'd appreciate your feedback!
-In case you find any issues, make sure to provide feedback on the Workshop in the CodeToCloud Feedback repository: https://github.com/XpiritBV/CodeToCloud-Feedback.
+In case you find any issues, make sure to provide feedback on the Workshop in the CodeToCloud Workshop repository: https://github.com/XpiritBV/CodeToCloud-Workshop.
 This way the developers get a good idea of issues that were encountered by students, and the workshop will be improved further.
 You can also make suggestions that you think would bring the workshop to a higher level!